 There are many reasons why you may become subject to a power loss.
 For example, a winter storm, an energy shortage, a summer brownout, a tree falling on a power line and any other unforeseen event that may cut off the power to your electrical system.
 You can prepare yourself for any possible power loss by installing a backup power system that consists of a generator that is connected to a generator panel.
 Our experts at Barney’s Electric will be happy to install a generator system that is custom-designed to your needs.

 We hope that this Q & A page has been helpful to you.
-If you have any questions or we can assist you in any way, please feel free to contact us at your nearest convenience.
-At Barney’s Electric, “Your future is looking Brighter!”
-Our specialists can be contacted at 972-771-9464.
-You may also request services from this site.
+If you have any questions or we can assist you in any way, please feel free to contact Barney's Electric at 972-771-9464.
+For your convenience, you may also request services from this site.

 Thank you for your interest in Barney's Electric, LLC.
 We look forward to serving you soon!